Can I get a business loan with bad credit?

 Unsecured business loans

 Based on trading performance and cash flow.
-Typically up to £150,000.
-Decisions can be very fast.
+Typically up to £500,000.
+Decisions in 24–48 hours.
+Pricing depends on trading strength, cash flow consistency, and credit profile.

 Secured business loans

 Backed by property, assets or a personal guarantee.
 Higher amounts available.
-Lower rates than unsecured.
+Security reduces lender risk and improves the terms available.

 Director guarantees

-Many lenders require a personal guarantee from directors.
-Your personal credit history is then also assessed.
+Many lenders require a personal guarantee from directors with 20%+ stake.
+Your personal credit history is then assessed alongside the business.

 Asset-backed

-Funding secured against specific assets — plant, machinery, vehicles, commercial property.
+Funding secured against specific assets — plant, machinery, vehicles, commercial property — allowing higher amounts with pricing reflecting the quality of the security.

 How do lenders assess bad credit business loan applications?

 A director with a CCJ who has a growing business with consistent cash flow is a very different risk profile to a director whose business is in decline.
-Tell us the full story — it matters.
+Tell us the full story — context matters significantly.

 What is a personal guarantee?